metta-systems/libsss/doc/spec.md

 Protocol provides forward secrecy for the initiator's long-term public key.
 Two minutes after a connection is closed, the responder is unable to extract the initiator's _long-term public key_ from the network packets that were sent to that responder, and is unable to verify the initiator's long-term public key from the network packets -- that is because initiator is always using short-term public key to encrypt -- the only place where initiator's long-term public key is revealed is in Vouch subpacket, which is inside a crypto box.

 Here's how the forward secrecy works.
-At the beginning of a connection, the responder generates a short-term public key R' and short-term secret key r', supplementing its long-term public key R and long-term secret key r.
-Similarly, the initiator generates its own short-term public key I' and short-term secret key i', supplementing its long-term public key I and long-term secret key i.
-Almost all components of packets are in cryptographic boxes that can be opened only by the short-term secret keys r' and i'.
+At the beginning of a connection, the responder generates a short-term public key `R'` and short-term secret key `r'`, supplementing its long-term public key `R` and long-term secret key `r`.
+Similarly, the initiator generates its own short-term public key `I'` and short-term secret key `i'`, supplementing its long-term public key `I` and long-term secret key `i`.
+Almost all components of packets are in cryptographic boxes that can be opened only by the short-term secret keys `r'` and `i'`.
 The only exceptions are as follows:

- * Packets from the initiator contain, unencrypted, the short-term public key I'.
+ * Packets from the initiator contain, unencrypted, the short-term public key `I'`.
 This public key is generated randomly for this connection; it is tied to the connection but does not leak any other information.
- * The first packet from the initiator contains a cryptographic box that can be opened by __i' and by r__ (not r'; the initiator does not know R' at this point).
-This box contains initiator's long-term public key I for validation against black-list by the responder.
+ * The first packet from the initiator contains a cryptographic box that can be opened by __`i'` and by `r`__ (not `r'`; the initiator does not know `R'` at this point).
+This box contains initiator's long-term public key `I` for validation against black-list by the responder.
- * The first packet from the responder contains a cryptographic box that can be opened by __i' and by r__.
-However, this box contains nothing other than the responder's short-term public key R', which is generated randomly for this connection, and a cookie, discussed below.
+ * The first packet from the responder contains a cryptographic box that can be opened by __`i'` and by `r`__.
+However, this box contains nothing other than the responder's short-term public key `R'`, which is generated randomly for this connection, and a cookie, discussed below.
  * The second packet from the initiator contains a cookie from the responder.
 This cookie is actually a cryptographic box that can be understood only by a "minute key" in the responder.
 Two minutes later the responder has discarded this key and is unable to extract any information from the cookie.
- * At the end of the connection, both sides throw away the short-term secret keys r' and i'.
+ * At the end of the connection, both sides throw away the short-term secret keys `r'` and `i'`.

 Channels hold short-term keys for encrypted session.
 Closing a channel destroys those keys, providing forward secrecy.
 Channels are closed after arbitrary amount of time to destroy keys.
 The default channel timeout is 30 minutes plus minus a few minutes.